'There is genocide going on there': Rohingya huddle on Bangladesh border

 Kutupalong Refugee Camp, Bangladesh (CNN)They have come in their thousands, crossing hills and rivers, marshes and rice paddies for the chance to cross into Bangladesh and escape the mass killings they say are being perpetrated against their people.

-The UN estimates that, in just one week, almost 50,000 Rohingya -- a stateless, ethnic Muslim minority who largely inhabit Myanmar's western Rakhine state -- have fled escalating violence.
+The UN estimates that, in just over one week, more than 70,000 Rohingya -- a stateless, ethnic Muslim minority who largely inhabit Myanmar's western Rakhine state -- have fled escalating violence.

 Refugees tell CNN the Myanmar army attacked them.
 The government blames "terrorists" for initiating the violence.